J33R4FF3/J33R4FF3.github.io/_posts/2021-02-09-Creating-A-Reverse-Shell-In-C.md

   <li>Secondly, the C code needs to be ported to Linux x86_64 Assembly code.</li>
   <li>Lastly, all Null bytes need to be removed from the Assembly code and we need to look for opportunities to optimize our shellcode to keep the final payload as small as possible.</li>
 </ol>

+<h2>Writing a password protected reverse shell for Linux in C</h2>

+<h3>What is a reverse shell?</h3>

+A reverse shell is when a victim machine initiates a connection back to the attacker controller machine and spawns a shell upon connection.
+The reason we would want to use a reverse shell rather than a bind shell is usually to get past a firewall, that do not allow incoming connections, or a NAT solution.
+If we were to leave our compiled reverse shell lying around on a server that we tested for instance, then anybody would be able to use it.
+That is if the compiled binary accepts arguments, which ours does not in this case, but it should illustrate the point.
+In such a case, we hardcode the password so at least they will need to reverse engineer the binary, to find the password, before they can execute commands on the connect-back.

 ```c
 #include<stdio.h>